 Hemolytic Anemia in Children

-Hemolytic anemia is a disorder in which the red blood cells are destroyed faster than the bone marrow can produce them.
+What is hemolytic anemia in children?The hemolytic anemias are a group of disorders in which the red blood cells are destroyed faster than the bone marrow can make them.
 The term for destruction of red blood cells is hemolysis.
-There are two types of hemolytic anemia:

 Some types of extrinsic hemolytic anemia are temporary and resolve over several months.
 Other types can become chronic with periods of remissions and recurrence.